wangyangparis/wangyangparis.github.io/projects/index.md

 ---

-# Ken_Portfolio
+# Yang WANG
-Example data science portfolio
+Data science portfolio

 # [Project 1: Fusion of algorithms for face recognition](https://wangyangparis.github.io/Data-Challenge-2020/)
 * build a fusion of algorithms in order to construct the best suited solution for comparison of a pair of images